christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 ## Setup for Comparison

+TODO do it like in the koerber_diss.pdf  but also with the synthetic data

 - Local Environment (Single Machine, Many Nodes (3, 4, 6))
 - AWS, (Kubernetes, Docker?)
 - Parameters to set for health checks (measure how long does it take for a regular node to start up)